iffy/xatrobots/README.md

 in the On-Deck Phase, waiting for a portal to be provisioned for them.
 When in this phase, bots can do the following:

-    usePortal(portal_key)
+    usePortal(bot, password)
-        Land the bot on the ground and link them to the given portal.
-Once they land, they will be in the Play Phase.
+        Land the bot on the ground and link them to the portal held open by `bot`.  `password` is the password `bot` used when opening the portal.

+Once a bot lands, they will be in the Play Phase.